 What Do Blue Catfish and Flathead Catfish Eat?

 These are two of the most frequently targeted trophy catfish.
 They are much different than channel catfish at younger ages and smaller sizes.
 From early on, flathead and blue catfish are considered opportunistic predators.
 Simply put is, they are not picky.
 Any fish that they can reasonably swallow, they will eat along with other available food sources.

 Any well-prepared live bait or even cut/dead fish bait will work for catching trophy blue catfish and trophy flathead catfish.

 Do Catfish Eat Their Babies?

-So, we know that catfish eat other live fish but do catfish eat their babies?
 No, catfish don’t eat their babies.
 It’s the opposite.
 After the egg-laying process, the catfish go through a period of protecting these eggs and ensuring that they reach maturity and can hatch without being attacked by other predatory fish lurking around.